 The formidable fighter Michelle Waterson-Gomez is looking back on her best MMA moments as she prepares to retire from the sport.

-Although the fighter is set to retire, she’s still unsure what she will do after her fighting days are over.
+Although the fighter is set to retire, she remains unsure about what to do after her fighting career ends.
 Gomez is happy to hang up her gloves and live out her days fight-free.

 “I’d love to coach some of my teammates to greatness.
-I’d love to be able to help other female athletes, other female businesswomen, other mothers pursue their dreams and whatever it is.
-I’d love to be able to be in their corner for that.
+I’d love to be able to help other female athletes, other female businesswomen.
+Other mothers pursue their dreams and whatever it is.
+And I’d love to be able to be in their corner for that.
 I’m still a brown belt in jiu-jitsu, I want to get my black belt.
 Whether or not that involves having to compete, we shall see.
 But at the moment I’m just pretty content with just being mommy.”

 The fighter spoke about her previous fights and her most notable triumphs, including her early career win against Jessica Penne, which she considers one of her top achievements.

 “That was the time where I bit down on my mouthpiece and shut the world out and just believed in myself,” Waterson-Gomez said.
 “I was a 10-to-1 underdog against Jessica Penne, and nobody thought that I could win that belt.
 She was bigger.
 She was a brown belt in jiu-jitsu at the time.
 I was a white belt, just had my daughter.
-Everything was stacked against me, but I knew — I knew in my heart that I was going to win.
+Everything was stacked against me, but I knew in my heart that I would win.
 It didn’t matter how and I didn’t have a specific way how.
 I just knew that I was going to win.

 “It was a war.
-It was back and forth, and at one point she was on top of me and she was ground-and-pounding me and raining down punches trying to split me open.
+It was back and forth.
+At one point she was on top of me and she was ground-and-pounding me and raining down punches trying to split me open.
 I just remember looking over at my husband and he was just telling me, ‘Calm down.
 You’re fine.’
 I was able to reverse that position and come out in the next round and finish her by submission.
 It all came to a head.
-I was kind of a little bit numb after the ref pulled us apart and I remember standing up and just dropping right back to my knees, thinking about all the hard work that had built up to that moment.
+I was kind of a little bit numb after the ref pulled us apart.
+I remember standing up and just dropping right back to my knees, thinking about all the hard work that had built up to that moment.
 So that was a beautiful moment for me, for sure.”

 Gomez also spoke about her UFC debut fight, in which she submitted Angela Magana.
 This win set her up to face Paige VanZant in a main event bout.